jhogan/core/README.md

 ### Code commits ###
 Two main types of Git commits are used in the framework: standard code commits and "housekeeping" commits.
 The distinguishing feature of a code commit is that it should only contain code changes.
-Any comments or whitespaces in these commits should be releated the code changes,  e.g.:
+Any comments or whitespace in these commits should be related the code changes,  e.g.:

     commit b76fa29ee3fc00efa86b75331b4e9cdecdb3bf9b
 	Author: Jesse Hogan <jhogan@carapacian.com>